 #What kind of a car?

 It is advisable to compare rental packages online and try to book your car before visiting New Zealand.
-You can also try renting a car from locals’ car from via YourDrive, you’ll often find better deals comparing with the standard rental companies for a lower price!
+You can also try renting a car from locals’ car from via YourDrive, you’ll often find better deals compared with the standard rental companies for a lower price!

-Day 1 – Get your essentials in Auckland
+Day 1 – Get Your Essentials in Auckland

-Travel to the Auckland and stock up on halal food or items that you think are essential for the long drive.
+Travel to Auckland and stock up on halal food or items that you think are essential for the long drive.
 Then you may check-in to your accommodation.
-There are plenty Muslim-friendly hotels, so you are covered here.
+There are plenty of Muslim-friendly hotels, so you are covered here.